bowman2001/perplexdoc/content/doc/basic/quote/index.md

 > One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.[^1] {.blind}

 Blockquotes may include other markup, because we need emphasis, inline quotes, links, footnotes and other inline markup and maybe even lists inside quotations.
-The _Commonmark_ specification allows to use all elements of Markdown inside of a blockquote — theoretically.
+The _CommonMark_ specification allows to use all elements of Markdown inside of a blockquote — theoretically.

 But think of nested blockquotes or tables inside of blockquotes in practice.
 They are an aesthetic nightmare in a typographical layout.
 This theme does not support every possibility.
 Feel free to write, if some important option is missing.